jd445/Interpretable-Sequence-Clustering-Tree/README.md

 We recommend using Pypy, which may give exponential speedups on larger datasets

+We added the tree structure visualization, to use it on linux please first

+sudo apt-get install graphviz
+export PATH=$PATH:/usr/local/bin
+source ~/.bashrc

 ## Dependencies
 - Python 3.9.16 (Pypy)
 - NumPy 1.24.3